LilithTundrus/e621-API-Docs/docs/Forum.md

 # Forum

 The forum 'action' contains any endpoints relating to e621's forum posts.
-The forum posts are separated from _comments_ and _blips_.
-Forum posts can either be a parent or a child.
+Forum posts are different from _comments_ and _blips_.
+They can either be a parent or a child.
+Parents are the 'topic' post and children are the
+'response' posts.

 ## GET Endpoints